jsaltmd/Kickstarter-Analysis-Module-1-Challenge/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-1. *Based on the assessment, Louise's chance to achieve her goal could have increased if she started her campaign a month earlier or ran it for a little bit longer.*
+1. *Based on the assessment, Louise's chance to achieve her goal could have increased if she started her campaign a month earlier (month of May) or ran it for a little bit longer.*

-2. *Campaigns when launched around Q1 and Q4 of the year have more chances of failure probably because these are the busiest months of the year.
+2. *Campaigns when launched around Q1 and Q4 of the year have more chances of failure probably because these are the busiest months due to a lot of holidays.
 Refer to chart 3 below.*

 Chart 3: